mattventer/F1-Telemetry/readme.txt

 TODO:
-	1. Logging (write to file, stop using stdout for everything smh)
-	2. Put the code in .cpp files, come on man
+	1. Put the code in .cpp files, come on man
-	3. Figure out why opening any race that is not in the .xml causes a crash
+	2. Figure out why opening any race that is not in the .xml causes a crash